 Within the UK, all employers have an obligation to protect their employees.
 Employers are required to undertake an assessment of risks to its employees health and safety from noise exposure within the workplace.
 The preferred method of assessing this risk is by undertaking a workplace noise monitoring survey.
 This noise at work risk assessment will allow the company to formulate an action plan to reduce employees exposure to noise, as required by the regulations.
 The regulations require appropriate assessment and analysis of noise within the workplace and evidence that steps have been taken to prevent and reduce exposure to noise risks.

 Get the noise levels assessed in your workplace with our Noise Risk Assessments Services.

 Thousands of UK workplaces expose employees to significant yet preventable noise levels, so call us today to ensure you are compliant with your legal requirements.
 The Control of Noise at Work Regulations 2005 outline how employers need to prevent and manage excessive noise in the workplace, so it is important you ensure the measures you have in place are compliant.

-Our Noise at Work consultants are fully competent and recognised by the Institute of Acoustics.
+Our noise at work survey consultants are fully competent and recognised by the Institute of Acoustics.
 They will conduct a site survey to establish the noise levels your workforce is exposed to.
 The consultant will undertake an analysis of the noise hazards in your workplace and will establish whether the lower and upper exposure action values are being exceeded.
 The personal daily dose will be predicted, and measures will be identified to eliminate or reduce risk, control noise exposure and protect employees.